telerik/xamarin-forms-docs/controls/numericinput/features/numericinput-key-features.md

 ## Setting and reading numbers

-RadNumericInput exposes **Value** property that is used to set and read the number presented by the control.
+RadNumericInput exposes a **Value** property that is used to set and read the number presented by the control.

-The **Value** property is of type nullable double, which enables the NumericInput to accept null value as well.
+The **Value** property is of type nullable double, which enables the NumericInput control to accept null value as well.

 <snippet id='numericinput-features-value'/>